Mom’s Cinnamon Zucchini Bread With A Twist

 - Soft, spongy, and moist, with interesting textural variation.
 Each slice of this zucchini bread is like an explosion of juicy golden raisins and toasty walnuts.
 The zucchini and applesauce give this bread a ton of moisture too, so it won’t dry out after it’s cooked.

-Ingredients in the Zucchini Bread
+Ingredients in Cinnamon Zucchini Bread

 How to Make This Zucchini Bread

+Toast the walnuts and prepare the loaf pans.
+Preheat your oven to 350°F. Lightly spray or butter a 9×5 inch loaf pan and line it with parchment paper.
 Add the walnuts to a baking sheet and bake for 3 to 5 minutes, or until they start to smell nutty.
 Nuts can burn quickly, so watch them carefully.
 Toasting them ensures that they’ll provide maximum flavor and nutty crunch to the bread.

-STEP 3: Mix up the wet ingredients and incorporate the dry ingredients.
+Mix the ingredients together.
+In a medium bowl, mix the flour, baking powder, baking soda, cinnamon, and salt.
 In a separate large bowl, mix together the eggs and sugars with a whisk or electric beater until the texture resembles wet sand.
 Mix in the applesauce, oil, and vanilla.
 Add the dry ingredients to the wet ingredients and mix until just combined.

-STEP 4: Add the mix-ins.
 Add the grated zucchini, golden raisins, and toasted walnuts and mix in carefully with a spoon or spatula.

-STEP 5: Bake the zucchini bread and serve.
+Bake the zucchini bread and serve.
 Pour the batter into the prepared loaf pan.
 Bake for 50 to 60 minutes, or until the edges darken and pull away from the sides.
 This bread bakes dark because of the cinnamon, so be sure to test its doneness by inserting a toothpick into the center.
 If the bread is done, the toothpick should come out with only a few crumbs.
 Once it’s done, remove the zucchini bread from the oven and let it sit for 10 to 15 minutes, then turn the bread out onto a surface to cool before slicing.
 Serve with butter or whipped cream cheese.

-Mom’s Zucchini Bread with a Twist
+Mom’s Cinnamon Zucchini Bread with a Twist

 Ingredients